 Rather than look at brands that have their watches manufactured in China, here we’re going to highlight our favourite Chinese brands.

 The full name for the factory that produces this brand is Tianjin Sea-Gull Watch Group.
 The brand traces its roots back to the creation of those first factories in the 1950s and is one of the ‘big three’.
 By volume, the Tianjin factory is the largest watch manufacturer in China, having produced only mechanical watches since the crash of 1997.

 There are a number of great Sea-gull watches but the 1963 Air Force chronograph is a must for anyone interested in Chinese watches.
 Originally produced for the People’s Liberation Army Air Force it’s a mechanical chronograph that features the ornate Sea-gull in-house movement the ST19.
 The watch includes an exhibition back to see this gem in action.

 The watch itself is unashamedly Chinese with both a red star and Chinese script on the dial.
-There’s currently two sizes available with the 38mm being more authentic than the 42mm.
+There are currently two sizes available with the 38mm being more authentic than the 42mm.
 Although the latter might cater more to modern tastes.
 There’s a lot of watch here considering it’s a mechanical chronograph that is priced at a little over £200.
 Arguably this is your best place to start with a Chinese watch.

 Beijing Model 1